nkernis/blog.noahkernis.com/content/posts/itp/fall_2019/intro_fabrication/hiLIGHTer/index.md

 ## The Thinking Part

-I decided for the project "Make a flashlight", I would make a flashlight - shocking.
+I decided for the project "Make a flashlight", I would make a flashlight.

 I was interested in building an interaction that wasn't a button.
 My first idea was to make something that would twist to turn the light on and off.
 I thought of one small tube in a bigger tube.